 3. Do you need to support a digital transformation project/customer experience?

 Unlike traditional WAN technologies, SD-WAN decouples the network and control plane and utilises a software-defined approach, making it easier to adapt to the changing demands of application delivery and business requirements.
-SD-WAN includes integrated monitoring across the to improve the overall digital experience.
+SD-WAN includes integrated monitoring across the network to improve the overall digital experience.

 4. Do you need to improve the security of direct internet access?